tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 {{% /codeblock %}}

 {{% tip %}}
-Need further information on Stata regular expressions?
+Need further information on Stata Regular Expressions?
 Check this [page](https://www.stata.com/support/faqs/data-management/regular-expressions/), this [one](https://stats.idre.ucla.edu/stata/faq/how-can-i-extract-a-portion-of-a-string-variable-using-regular-expressions/) or the Stata [documentation](https://www.stata.com/manuals/fnstringfunctions.pdf).
 {{% /tip %}}

 ### Quantifiers
-In the examples above, we explicitly formulated a pattern of 1, 2, or 3 characters but in many cases this is unknown.
-Then, quantifiers can offer some flexibility in defining a search pattern of 0, 1, or more occurences of a character.
+In the examples above, we explicitly formulated a pattern of 1, 2, or 3 characters but often this may be unknown.
+In such a case quantifiers can offer some flexibility in defining a search pattern of 0, 1, or more occurrences of a character.
 Note that the symbols always refer to the character preceding it.
 For example, `r"\d+"` means one or more digits.
-The following quantifiers work for all python, R and Stata.
+The following quantifiers work for all Python, R and Stata.

 | Symbol | Definition | Example |
 |:---- | :---- | :---- |